 - USDOS: Immigrant Visa Process – Step 2: Begin National Visa Center (NVC) Processing

 - USCIS: I-485, Application to Register Permanent Residence or Adjust Status

 - USCBP: U.S.-Mexico-Canada Agreement (USMCA)

 - USDOL: Permanent Labor Certification

 We Can Help!

 Don’t know where to start?
-We have more than 20 years of experience helping people obtain TN Visa status and moving to permanent residency.
-If you have questions about your particular situation, contact Richards and Jurusik for a free assessment.
+We have more than 30+ years of experience helping Canadian and Mexican citizens go from TN Visas to green cards.
+If you have questions about the process of going from a TN Visa to a Green Card, contact Richards and Jurusik for an assessment.